LIBERATE’s message is defined by Jesus’ mission: “I have come to set the captives free” (Luke 4:18).

 A South Florida native, Tullian Tchividjian is the grandson of Ruth and Billy Graham.
 He is a graduate of Columbia International University, where he earned a degree in philosophy, and Reformed Theological Seminary, where he earned his Master of Divinity.
 Tullian was the founding pastor of the former New City Church, which merged with Coral Ridge Presbyterian Church in 2009, where he is now Senior Pastor.
 He speaks at conferences throughout the United States and his sermons are broadcast on the radio.
 He is the author of Do I Know God?
 Finding Certainty in Life’s Most Important Relationship; Unfashionable: Making a Difference in the World by Being Different; Surprised by Grace: God’s Relentless Pursuit of Rebels; Jesus + Nothing = Everything, Glorious Ruin: How Suffering Sets You Free, and One Way Love: Inexhaustible Grace for an Exhausted World.
 Tullian is Lecturer of Pastoral Theology at Knox Theological Seminary.
 He and his wife, Kim, have three children.

 Rob Pacienza, Executive Director

 Rob is currently the Executive Pastor of Coral Ridge Presbyterian Church.
 In this role he has the privilege of overseeing the staff, ministries, and operations of the church.
 Prior to working at Coral Ridge, Rob was on staff at Rio Vista Community Church for 7 years as Director of Student Ministries and later as Executive Pastor.
 Rob graduated from Samford University with a B.A. in Religion and Knox Theological Seminary with a Masters of Divinity.
 Rob has been married to Jen for 10 incredible years.
-They have two children, Preston and Lydia.
+They have three children, Preston, Lydia, and Lily.